-She is completing a Critical Care Fellowship at McMaster University and is enrolled in the Clinician Investigator Program completing a thesis based PhD in the Health Research Methodology program.
+Emilie completed her Internal Medicine and Cardiology training at Université de Sherbrooke (Québec).
+She is completing a Critical Care Fellowship at McMaster University and is enrolled in the Clinician Investigator Program completing a thesis based PhD in the Health Research Methodology Program.

-Her research interest is the epidemiology and treatment of critically ill patients with elevated tropinins.
+Emilie's research interest is the epidemiology and treatment of critically ill patients with elevated tropinins.
 She is supervised by Dr. Richard Whitlock and Dr. Deborah Cook.

 Dr. Erick Duan